 Italians, as you will learn love a bit of faffing... mainly because it gives them something to talk about.
 Talking is their favourite pastime... apart from eating.
 Put these alotogther and you'll see how not much gets done and you put on a lot of weight!

-Date an Italian and you most likely will put on weight because you do a lot of eating.
-I didn’t realise how all encompassing this passion was until about 6 months into our relationship…
+I didn’t realise how all encompassing this passion for food was until about 6 months into our relationship…

 We moved in together very quickly, it felt a bit of a waste of time going between each others homes, so naively, all 'In love', we were under one roof after two months.
 It was a bit bumpy sometimes, I packed my suitcase to leave A LOT, but one day when all seemed to be going well I was very alarmed to come home and find Mr Prada lying on the floor in front of an open fridge not moving.